-On 1/5/20 we received updated guidance from a collection of the main audiology advisory bodies in the UK (BSHAA, BSA, BAA and AIHHP) on how to interact with our clients at less than social distance in a safe manner, minimising risk and satisfying infection control procedures.
+We receive regular updated guidance from a collection of the main audiology advisory bodies in the UK (BSHAA, BSA, BAA and AIHHP) on how to interact with our clients at less than social distance in a safe manner, minimising risk and satisfying infection control procedures.

 This guidance is aimed at practitioners working within audiology who hold a professional registration with HCPC, RCCP, AHCS, those normally working in the field of audiology alongside qualified/registered professionals, and those currently on an accredited training programme.

+N.B.
 Currently, we are advised to minimise contact with clients as much as we can.
-If something can be done without a face to face interaction, and particularly avoiding interaction within the 2m social distancing area, then it should be done remotely.
+If something can be done without a face to face interaction, and particularly avoiding interaction within the social distancing area, then it should be done remotely.

 Where face to face contact is necessary, before that takes place we need to ascertain risk.
 That means we ask you some questions specific to Covid-19 (a triage questionnaire), your potential exposure and infection risk.